Soft Truncation: A Universal Training Technique of Score-based Diffusion Model for High Precision Score Estimation: Experiments

 \section{Experiments}

-This section empirically studies our suggestions on benchmark datasets, including CIFAR-10 \citep{krizhevsky2009learning}, IMAGENET $32\times 32$ \cite{van2016pixel}, STL-10 \citep{coates2011analysis}\footnote{We downsize the dataset from $96\times 96$ to $48\times 48$ following \citet{jiang2021transgan, park2021styleformer}.} CelebA \citep{liu2015deep} $64\times 64$ and CelebA-HQ \citep{karras2017progressive} $256\times 256$.
+This section empirically studies our suggestions on benchmark datasets, including CIFAR-10 \citep{krizhevsky2009learning}, ImageNet $32\times 32$ \cite{van2016pixel}, STL-10 \citep{coates2011analysis}\footnote{We downsize the dataset from $96\times 96$ to $48\times 48$ following \citet{jiang2021transgan, park2021styleformer}.} CelebA \citep{liu2015deep} $64\times 64$ and CelebA-HQ \citep{karras2018progressive} $256\times 256$.

 Soft Truncation is a universal training technique indepedent to model architectures and diffusion strategies.
 In the experiments, we test Soft Truncation on various architectures, including vanilla NCSN++, DDPM++, Unbounded NCSN++ (UNCSN++), and Unbounded DDPM++ (UDDPM++).
 Also, Soft Truncation is applied to various diffusion SDEs, such as VESDE, VPSDE, and Reverse VESDE (RVESDE).
+Although we use continuous SDEs for the diffusion strategies, Soft Truncation with the discrete model, such as DDPM \cite{ho2020denoising}, is a straightforward application of continuous models.
 Appendix \ref{sec:implementation_details} enumerates the specifications of score architectures and SDEs.